-Venezuelan President Hugo Chavez carried out the first step of registering his candidacy for October presidential elections via Internet today, an electoral official said.
+Venezuelan President Hugo Chavez carried out the first step of registering his candidacy for October presidential elections via the Internet yesterday, an electoral official said.

-Chavez seeks to extend his thirteen years in power with another six-year term while battling cancer.
+Chavez is trying to extend his 13 years in power with another six-year term while battling cancer.
 He has undergone three operations to remove two tumors in his pelvic area since June.
 His refusal to reveal a prognosis or the exact location and type of his cancer has fueled speculation he may not be healthy enough to campaign.

-Capriles has announced plans to organize a march through Caracas on June 10 that will culminate in him presenting the documents to the three-person electoral board headed by Lucena.
-Chavez, who hasn’t been seen outside the presidential palace in public appearances since returning from his last session of radiation therapy in Cuba on May 11, will register his candidacy “in the coming days,” Vice President Elias Jaua said today, without providing details.
+Capriles announced plans to organize a march through the capital, Caracas, on June 10 that will culminate in him presenting his documents to the three-person electoral board headed by Lucena.
+Chavez, who hasn’t been seen outside the presidential palace in public appearances since returning from his last session of radiation therapy in Cuba on May 11, will register his candidacy “in the coming days,” Vice President Elias Jaua said yesterday, without providing details.

 Capriles’ campaign is the only one that has informed the electoral council how it plans to register, Lucena said.